Federated k-Core Decomposition: A Secure Distributed Approach: Preliminary

 \subsection{Asymmetric Encryption}

 Asymmetric encryption, also known as public-key cryptography, is a fundamental technique in the field of cryptography, such as RSA, ECC, and DSA~\cite{zhang2021overview}.
-This method generate a pair of keys: a public key and a private key, which together enable secure communication over untrusted networks: \begin{itemize} \item \emph{Public Key} $\pub$: it is openly shared and can be distributed widely.
-It is used to encrypt messages or data intended for a specific recipient. \item \emph{Private Key} $\pri$: it is kept confidential by the owner.
-It is used to decrypt data that is encrypted with the corresponding public key.
+This method generates a pair of keys: \emph{public key} and \emph{private key}, which together enable secure communication over untrusted networks: \begin{itemize} \item Public Key $\pub$: it is openly shared and can be distributed widely.
+It is used to encrypt messages or data intended for a specific recipient. \item Private Key $\pri$: it is kept confidential by the owner.
+It is used to decrypt the data that is encrypted with the corresponding public key.
 The security of the private key is crucial to the integrity of the cryptographic system. \end{itemize}

 For encryption, the sender acquires the recipient’s public key $pub$; using $pub$, the sender encrypts the message $m_1$ to produce the ciphertext $c$ with the function $E_{pub}$, denoted $c = E_{pub}(m_1)$.
-For decryption, upon receiving the encrypted message, the recipient uses their private key $pri$ to decrypt it with function $D_{pri}$, denoted $m = D_{pri}(c)$.
+For decryption, upon receiving the encrypted message, the recipient uses their private key $pri$ to decrypt it with the function $D_{pri}$, denoted $m = D_{pri}(c)$.
 Unlike symmetric encryption (the same key for both encryption and decryption), there is no need for a secure exchange of keys.
 The public key can be distributed openly without compromising security.
-In this work, such public-key cryptograpy can be used to safely distribute the key $k$ for symmetric encryption, e.g. our homomorphic encryption~\cite{zhang2021overview} to protect the privacy.
+In this work, such public-key cryptography can be used to safely distribute the key $k$ for symmetric encryption, e.g. our homomorphic encryption~\cite{zhang2021overview} to protect the privacy.